dprojects/Woodworking/Docs/README.md

   * `copyObject` the same as `CTRL-C` and `CTRL-V` copy method, good only for simple objects.
   * `Clone` if you want to further process such an object, for example you will measure and drill into such an object.
   * `Link` if you only want to generate a cut-list and do no further processing on this object, it will only be a visual representation of the base object, and you will not measure or drill into such an object.
-  * `set` allows to set edge as copy reference point.
+  * `set` allows to set `edge` or `face` as copy reference point.
+In case of edge you should add `- wood thickness` offset, for example `-18`, to create mirror copy by edge.
+In case of face the reference point will be the `CenterOfMass` of the selected face, so the mirror copy can be created without setting any offset, this is more quicker version.
   * `Additional offset` this offset will be added to the object offset.
 For example, if the objects distance from the selected edge on the `X` axis is `18`, i.e. the shelves are touching the right side of the furniture inside, but the selected edge is the right outer edge of the furniture, and the additional offset is set to `-18`, then the shelves will be created `18 (distance) - 18 (additional offset) = 0` from the edge, touching the right outer side of the furniture.
 So for example you can copy shelves from left to right and ignore the thickness of the right side board of the furniture and quickly extend the furniture to the right.
   * `create`creates a panel in the selected axis direction.
 In the film, the button responsible for the case in which the plane of the object to be copied is the same as the plane of the selected edge is disabled.
 This was to avoid copying the object "in place".
 However, this can be used, for example, to copy the top shelf to the bottom.
 If the shelf is on the top of the furniture and you want to create a copy along the Z edge, i.e. relative to the edge of the right side of the furniture, the copy point will be the center of the edge, which means that the top shelf will be copied as the bottom shelf.